Use web embeds to gather valuable information about your visitors and customers. Use these steps to include a web embed in your site content:

 - Navigation – Editable links that you can use to direct customers to additional content.

-Use these elements to add content to your web embed.
+The following elements add content to your web embed.
 Drag and drop these elements to add them to their desired location in your layout.
-Click and drag the elements to put them in the desired location, then click on each one to reveal the Details tab to modify the format, spacing, links, and other settings.
+Click on an element to display the Details tab to modify the format, spacing, links, and other settings.

 - Header – A H1 header area.
 Use it sparingly, such as for the title only, within pop-up modals and forms.